 If you need a time and effort saving option, order Pizza and paper plates.
 It’s a guaranteed winner with next to no cleanup.
 Have snacks like popcorn and crisps around for them to nibble on and water and fruit juice instead of soda.

 Mini Hot Dogs or Burgers are always a hit.
-Prepping all the ingredients for a mini meal that they put together not only creates an activity, it gets them fed while having fun.
+Prepping all the ingredients for a mini meal that they put together not only creates an activity, but it also gets them fed while having fun.

 For dessert, cut fruit that the kids can dip into a melted pot of chocolate.
 It’s a clever way to get them to eat something delicious, but healthy, while limiting the amount of sugar.
 Again, it’s a hands on activity, so they are entertained while they fill up their tummies.